What we know about the victims of the Bondi Beach shooting in Australia

 French President Emmanuel Macron also shared a statement about Elkayam's death on X: "I am thinking of his family and loved ones and express to them the full solidarity of the nation," Macron wrote.

-A Sydney-based soccer club, Rockdale Ilinden FC, said in a statement on Facebook that Elkayam, 27, was a "Frenchman of Jewish faith" and "an extremely talented midfield player" with a passion for soccer.
+A Sydney-based soccer club, Rockdale Ilinden FC, said in a statement on Facebook that Elkayam, 27, was "an extremely talented midfield player" with a passion for soccer.
 The club said he lived in eastern Sydney with his girlfriend and "loved the Australian way of life."

 Eli Schlanger

-A cousin of a Eli Schlanger, a Chabad rabbi who helped organize the Hanukkah event at Bondi Beach, confirmed his death in the attack.
+A cousin of Eli Schlanger, a Chabad rabbi who helped organize the Hanukkah event at Bondi Beach, confirmed his death.

 Rabbi Eli Schlanger.